-- 1. If a student wants to graduate after completing six semesters of study, he/she should submit an application form to the FLA office by the end of the fifth semester. - 2.
-If a student wants to graduate after completing seven semesters, he/she should submit an application form to the FLA office by the end of the sixth semester. - 3.
-The applicant must be able to complete the remaining credits required for graduation within the term following application for early graduation.
+- 2. The applicant must be able to complete the remaining credits required for graduation within the term following application for early graduation.
 Please note that the remaining maximum number of credits for which an upper-class student may register is 24 credits per semester.
-Thus students who wish to apply for early graduation at the end of the autumn semester must have no more than 24 credits remaining.
-For those who want to apply for early graduation at the end of the spring semester, the maximum number of outstanding credits permitted is 30 (24 for spring semester and 6 for the Summer Session). - 4.
-The student must already have a GPA of 3.50 at the time of application. - 5.
-Transfer students are not eligible for early graduation. - 6.
+Thus, students who wish to apply for early graduation at the end of the autumn semester must have no more than 24 credits remaining.
+For those who want to apply for early graduation at the end of the spring semester, the maximum number of outstanding credits permitted is 30 (24 for spring semester and 6 for the summer session). - 3.
+The student must already have a GPA of 3.50 at the time of application. - 4.
+Transfer students are not eligible for early graduation. - 5.
 If a student wants to withdraw the request, he/she must notify the Chair of the FLA during the withdrawal period.